 Overcome Resistance and Get Team Buy‑In

-The biggest roadblock isn’t the technology, it’s our resistance to change.
+The biggest roadblock isn’t the technology; it’s resistance to change.
 People get comfortable with old methods.
 Your job is to show them what’s in it for them.

 Common Pitfalls and Best Practices